NicolaeIotu/typelike/README.md

 ## How to compare with typelike
 **typelike** iterates as deeply as possible any arrays, objects, maps and sets, while taking into account [typelike Settings](#typelike-settings).
+For type checking **typelike** uses <a href="https://github.com/NicolaeIotu/xtypeof" title="xtypeof" target="_blank">**xtypeof**</a>
+which is included as part of the application.

 In order to pass **typelike** tests the following logic applies:
 * for **arrays, objects and maps** tests pass if:
   - keys are identical for both subject object and template object and ...
-  - the type ( <a href="https://github.com/NicolaeIotu/xtypeof" title="xtypeof" target="_blank">xtypeof</a> ) of data
-    corresponding to a key is identical for both subject object and template object.
+  - the type of data corresponding to a key is identical for both subject object and template object.
   - if the data corresponding to a key is iterable as understood by **typelike** (array, object, map, set) the checks continue at the next deeper level
 * for **sets** tests pass if:
-  - the type ( <a href="https://github.com/NicolaeIotu/xtypeof" title="xtypeof" target="_blank">xtypeof</a> ) of data
-    corresponding to an entry is identical for both subject set and template set.
+  - the type of data corresponding to an entry is identical for both subject set and template set.
   - if the data corresponding to an entry is iterable as understood by **typelike** (array, object, map, set) the checks continue at the next deeper level
 * for any other type tests pass if:
-  - the type ( <a href="https://github.com/NicolaeIotu/xtypeof" title="xtypeof" target="_blank">xtypeof</a> ) of
-    subject data is identical for both subject object and template object
+  - the type of subject data is identical for both subject object and template object

 ## Using multiple templates with typelike
 Multiple templates can be used with every call to `typelike`.
 If the subject object (which should be the first